I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ne-ntddrilapitypes-rilremotepartyinfovalueparam.md

 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rilremotepartyinfovalueparam.htm
-old-project: netvista
+old-project: NetVista
 ms.assetid: 2e0d5214-d2ec-4cb4-8437-a9f5605ea85a
 ms.author: windowsdriverdev
-ms.date: 12/8/2017
+ms.date: 12/14/2017
-ms.keywords: RILREMOTEPARTYINFOVALUEPARAM, RILREMOTEPARTYINFOPARAM, RILREMOTEPARTYINFOVALUEPARAM ms.prod: windows-hardware
+ms.keywords: RILREMOTEPARTYINFOVALUEPARAM, RILREMOTEPARTYINFOVALUEPARAM, RILREMOTEPARTYINFOPARAM ms.prod: windows-hardware
 ms.technology: windows-devices
 ms.topic: enum